 - Costs a little more than some of its competitors

-BEST ZERO LOGS VPN:ExpressVPN is my top pick.
+SAFE AND SPEEDY:ExpressVPN is another great pick.
 It refuses to log any data that could identify you, all the while providing comprehensive security and steady, reliable speeds.
-What’s more, it comes with a 30-day money-back guarantee meaning you can try it risk-free.
+What’s more, it comes with a 30-day money-back guarantee.

 CyberGhost has a huge network, with over 6,300 servers in 90 countries.
 It’s clear that this service values its users’ privacy and it refuses to log any identifiable information.
 Security features are enabled by default and include an always-on kill switch, 256-bit encryption, and DNS and IPv6 leak protection, as well as automatic ad-blocking and malware-scanning.
 If you’d like another layer of privacy, you can pay with Bitcoin.